 This conference is vital to the growth and survival of independent nonprofit news outlets.
 By sharing best practices and learning new skills, we can better position ourselves for future sustainability.

-INN Days 2019 will host the following speakers with more to come:
+INN Days 2019 will host the following speakers:

 Project Director, NewsMatch